To display albums for a user in Picasa use the following syntax:

 [gallery type='picasa' user_id='xyz']

-Note that the “Album for scrapbook photos” is something coming from Google’s recent changes to accommodate for Google+.
+Note that the “Album for profile photos” is something coming from Google to accommodate Google+.
+If you want to eliminate it, you can use the optional

-Picasa albums have a security setting, “Limited, anyone with the link”.
+Picasa albums used to have a security setting, “Limited, anyone with the link”.
 Albums with such a setting have an

 authkey parameter appended to the end of their URL (e.g. https://picasaweb.google.com/111233011352590794218/Maui?authkey=xxxxxxxxx).
 Photonic lets you use this to display protected albums.
 The syntax just requires you to populate the